North Carolina Superintendent of Public Instruction: History of the office

 In the 1990s, the Board of Education established the position of deputy superintendent and delegated direct management authority to them.
 School officials subsequently complained about a lack of clarity in the leadership of the Department of Public Instruction, and the Public School Forum of North Carolina dubbed the system a "four-head monster" under the competing authorities of the superintendent, deputy superintendent, the Board of Education, and the governor.
 In 1995 the General Assembly passed legislation transferring most of the superintendent's powers to the Board of Education.
 In 1997 the General Assembly again attempted to amend the constitution to remove the popular election of the superintendent, with the effort narrowly failing by two votes in the North Carolina House of Representatives.
 "Dual-reporting" positions within the Department of Public Instruction, which encompassed employees who were responsible both to the superintendent and the board, came into frequent use during Bob Etheridge's tenure as the superintendent.

-June Atkinson, who was sworn in in 2005, was the first woman elected to the office.
+June Atkinson, who was sworn in during 2005, was the first woman elected to the office.
 In 2007, the Board of Education resolved that the deputy superintendent was responsible to them and possessed the "power and duty...[t]o manage the Department of Public Instruction," thus removing the superintendent's basic control over the department.
 This position was later countermanded by state legislation.
 In 2009, Governor Bev Perdue, with the cooperation of the board, attempted to circumvent Atkinson's authority by appointing a chief executive officer to run the Department of Public Instruction, effectively rendering the superintendent a symbolic official.
 The governor justified her decision by arguing that it was "adding accountability and clear direction to a system that is badly in need of both."
 Atkinson sued to assert her leadership over the department, and the Wake County Superior Court decided in her favor, ruling that she was in charge of the chief executive officer.